Fkureski/structure-problems-array-list/README.md

-# structure-problems-array-list
+### About this project

-This repository is my first hands on made array list (like java.Util ArrayList &lt;>).
-I was my teacher made but I've changed two functions while studing it.
-Also there is a .excalidraw (in portuguese) to explain it.
+This repository contains my first hands-on implementation of an ArrayList (similar to `java.util.ArrayList<>`).
+The original version was created by my teacher, but while studying it, I modified two functions to better understand how it works.

+I've also included a `.excalidraw` file (in Portuguese) that visually explains how the implementation works.